-Yes, you read that right, America, the land of the automobile is now in fifth place, slightly behind South Korea.
-But, that was better than the previous year 2011 when America was in sixth place, behind India.
+Yes, you read that right, America, the land of the automobile is now in fourth place, slightly ahead of South Korea and India.
+America was trailing both South Korea and India in 2011 but America recovered and is now back up to sixth place.
 Yea, America is back, we passed India, in car production.

 Actually, things are not quite as dire as they look.
 America is still second in total number of motor vehicles produced, behind China, and ahead of Japan.
 We do not produce many cars but we produce lots of commercial vehicles, read trucks.
 Trucks can include minivans, SUVs, and pickup trucks.
 The fact that official statistics call these commercial vehicles, does not mean we use them for commerce.

 Furthermore, the motor vehicles we produce are probably much more expensive than what the Chinese produce, first of all because so many of them are trucks, and even our small trucks: pickups, SUVs, and vans are usually larger and more expensive than cars, but also because the Chinese cars are being produced for the Chinese, who are still much poorer than Americans.
 So many of these cars are cheap little econoboxes.
 The fact that we in the United States are not buying many of those cheap econoboxes suggests strongly that the quality is very low.
 For First World buyers a good used car is the better option.
 Here is a Forbes article on why the Chinese are not selling cars in the USA.

 It is likely that in total value of all vehicles made by America still holds the lead over all other countries, but relative to China it is likely to be a rapidly shrinking lead.